 NO off-campus banking or financial accounts are permitted.

-A Club Bi-Annual Report will be required to be filled out in order to keep chartered status for spring semester.
+A Club Mid Annual Report will be required to be filled out in order to keep chartered status for spring semester.

-Club members will not be covered by the University Insurance and are responsible for providing their own insurance.
+Club members will not be covered by university insurance and are responsible for providing their own insurance.

 UVU Club Information & Expectations

-*Each club must have a representative attend monthly UVU Inter-Club Council (ICC) Meetings
+Have a representative attend monthly UVU Inter-Club Council (ICC) Meetings.
+Schedule found below.

 To be eligible for Additional Club Funding through the UVU Clubs Office, a club must:

-Attend at least 75% of all UVU Club Meetings
+Attend at least 75% of all UVU Inter-Club Council Meetings

 Be in good standing with the university

-Must not be 30 days past due on a financial obligation to any college department
+Must not be 30 days past due on a financial obligation to any college department, vendor, business, etc.

 Complete one service project per semester